The most common Frequently Asked Questions (FAQs) about Georgia Medicaid Programs.

 A. There are several ways to apply for Medicaid and other medical assistance programs:

-- You can find out if you qualify for Medicaid or other medical assistance and social service programs by speaking with a representative at your local DFCS office.
-Call the DFCS information line at 404-656-6060 to be directed to the appropriate office where someone can help you.
-For a list of DFCS locations and address, phone, fax numbers in your county click the following link DFCS county contact information .
+You can find out if you qualify for Medicaid or other medical assistance and social service programs by speaking with a representative at your local DFCS office.
+Call the DFCS information line at 877-423-4746 to be directed to the appropriate office where someone can help you.
+For a list of DFCS locations and address, phone, fax numbers in your county click the following link: www.dfcs.dhr.georgia.gov,click on County Offices, next click on Complete List of All County offices.

-- To apply for Medicaid, you must submit a completed signed application to DFCS.
-You may print a Medicaid application and submit the completed signed application at any local DFCS office, by mail, telephone, fax or e-mail.
+To apply for Medicaid, you can submit a completed signed application online at www.COMPASS.ga.gov, or you may print a Medicaid application and submit the completed signed application at any local DFCS office, in person, by mail, telephone, fax or email.
 Click on the following links to complete and print your application.

 - If you are pregnant or have breast or cervical cancer, you may apply for Presumptive Medicaid at your local health department.
-Please call 404-657-3143 to find an office near you.
+Please call 404-657-2700

 Q. Where do I go to apply for Right from the Start Medicaid?